Virginia State Route 9

 Virginia State Route 9 (SR 9) is a primary state highway in the U.S. state of Virginia.
 Known as Charles Town Pike, the state highway runs 13.08 mi from the West Virginia state line near Mechanicsville, where the highway continues west as West Virginia Route 9 (WV 9), east to SR 7 and SR 7 Business in Paeonian Springs.
 SR 9 is the main east–west highway of northwestern Loudoun County, connecting Leesburg with Hillsboro and the West Virginia cities of Charles Town and Martinsburg.
-As a result, the state highway and its West Virginia continuation are a major, overburdened commuter route between the Eastern Panhandle of West Virginia and Washington, D.C.
+As a result, the state highway and its West Virginia continuation are a major commuter route between the Eastern Panhandle of West Virginia and Washington, D.C.

 Route description

 SR 9 begins at the West Virginia state line at Keyes Gap, a wind gap on top of Blue Ridge Mountain.
 The highway continues west as WV 9 to Charles Town.
 SR 9 heads southeast as a two-lane undivided road, passing to the west of Purcell Knob as the highway descends Blue Ridge Mountain to the village of Mechanicsville in a valley known as Between the Hills.
 At the eastern edge of the narrow north–south valley, the state highway parallels the North Fork of Catoctin Creek through Hillsboro Gap, a water gap in Short Hill Mountain, into the town of Hillsboro.
 SR 9 continues east through the much wider Catoctin Valley, crossing the North Fork and intersecting SR 287 in the hamlet of Wheatland.
 The state highway veers southeast and crosses the South Fork of Catoctin Creek before reaching the community of Paeonian Springs.
 SR 9 curves south to its eastern terminus at Clarke's Gap, a low point in Catoctin Mountain.
-The state highway expands to a four-lane divided highway and meets SR 7 (Harry Byrd Highway) at a diamond interchange.
+The state highway expands to a four-lane divided highway and meets SR 7 (Harry Byrd Highway) at a dumbbell interchange.
 SR 9 is paralleled through the interchange by the Washington and Old Dominion Trail.
 At the southern end of the interchange, the highway continues southward as SR 7 Business (Colonial Highway), which immediately turns west toward Hamilton.

 History

 The road was commissioned in 1928 as State Route 713.
 After the 1933 renumbering, the route became State Route 238.
-After the 1940 renumbering, it became its current designation.
+It became SR 9 at the 1940 renumbering which focused on coordinating route numbers with neighboring states.
+The number was transferred from what is now SR 120 and SR 123.